remotekieran/remote-kieran/content/work/miningpool.md

 A compelling overarching job-to-be-done for the mining pool emerged:

-> When I mine $currency I want to contribute to the overall health of the network while earning a reliable income and remaining anonymous.
+> When I mine XMR I want to contribute to the overall health of the network while earning a reliable income and remaining anonymous.

 To inform messaging I broke this job down into smaller jobs and created user personas based around them.